1777 Sentry Parkway West

 - Yonsei University (Seoul, S. Korea), M.Sc.Eng., Civil Engineering

 - Certified Welding Inspector from American Welding Society

 Select Speaking Engagements

 “Scheduling Tactics, Delays and Time Extensions“, Associated Builders and Contractors of Eastern Pennsylvania, Webinar, April 2020; Allentown, PA, March 2020.

-High Rise Modular Hotel, New York – Evaluated cost increases associated with construction of a unique, 23-story modular hotel in Manhattan, New York City with 210 modules.
+High Rise Modular Hotel – Evaluated cost increases associated with the construction of a unique, 23-story modular hotel with 210 modules.
 Reviewed and analyzed scope growth and associated hard and soft construction costs to determine areas of budget overruns.
 Root causes of overruns were determined based on a full review of project documents to include, but not limited to: financial statements, plans and specs, meeting minutes, and contractor cost reports.
-Results discovered through extensive analysis were developed into graphics and presented as a detailed report of findings complete with recommendations to assist the client in making more accurate budget projects and avoid overruns on future projects.
+Results discovered through an extensive analysis were developed into graphics and presented as a detailed report of findings complete with recommendations to assist the client in making more accurate budget projects and avoid overruns on future projects.

 Mid-Rise Condominium – Performed reviews of periodic schedule updates of a $100 million mid-rise luxury apartment complex in New York City.
 Performed site walks with the client to verify the state of construction to assist in billings and verifying schedule accuracy.
 Discrepancies were noted both during site walks and in reviewing the technical makeup of the schedule (logic ties, proper updating, critical path verification, review of delay issues, missing activities, etc.).
 Provided the client with a full list of comments that could be reviewed and forwarded to the contractor for action.